davmac314/dinit/README.md

 If stopping a service would also require a dependent service to stop, a warning will be issued and the `--force` option will be required.

-Use the "-u" switch to talk the "user" instance of Dinit, rather than the system instance, e.g:
+When run as root, dinitctl (by default) communicates with the system instance of Dinit.
+Otherwise, it communicates with a user (personal) instance.
+This can be overridden (using "-u" or "-s" for the user or system instance, respectively), but note that regular users will generally lack the required permission to communicate with the system instance.

-    dinitctl -u start mysql   # start user mysql service
+Here is an example command for starting a service:

-The -u flag is implicitely set when calling dinitctl as a regular user, not when root.
+    dinitctl start mysql   # start mysql service

 For complete details on the command line, use: